-In the fantasy-land inhabited by socialists, official and unofficial, it is essential to change people’s minds, raise their consciousness and open their eyes.
+In the fantasy-land inhabited by socialists, official and unofficial, it is essential to change people’s minds, ‘raise their consciousness’ and ‘open their eyes’.
 In the real world it is impossible to change people’s fundamental outlook.
 Ever tried to change someone’s sense of humour?
 Taste in music?
 Belief in God?
 Basic attitude to the world or to their fellows?
 Everyone knows this is impossible.
 Debate only works on a surface, verbal level, regarding the most trivial matters.
-Only life can actually change man’s mind,5 which is why he expends such energy in shielding himself from it: which, in actual fact, is the purpose of civilisation, and the reason why civilisation won’t change by ‘raising popular awareness’.
+Only life can actually change man’s mind,8 which is why he expends such energy in shielding himself from it: which, in actual fact, is the purpose of civilisation, and the reason why civilisation won’t change by ‘raising popular awareness’.
 Of course people who entirely inhabit a realm of abstractions and surface emotions, which can be changed, giving to them the impression that argument can get somewhere, can’t see the truth of this.